oliyh/kamera/README.md

-    :metric-threshold 0.01                       ;; difference metric above which comparison fails :load-timeout 60000                          ;; max time in ms to wait for target url to load :reference-directory "test-resources/kamera" ;; directory where reference images are store :screenshot-directory "target/kamera"}       ;; diredtory where screenshots and diffs should be saved :chrome-options dcd/default-options             ;; options passed to chrome, letting you turn headless on/off etc
+    :metric-threshold 0.01                       ;; difference metric above which comparison fails :load-timeout 60000                          ;; max time in ms to wait for target url to load :reference-directory "test-resources/kamera" ;; directory where reference images are store :screenshot-directory "target/kamera"        ;; diredtory where screenshots and diffs should be saved :normalisations [:trim :crop]}               ;; normalisations to apply to expected and actual images before comparison, in order of application
+ :normalisation-fns {:trim trim-fn               ;; normalisation functions, add any that you wish to use - see trim and crop for signature
+                     :crop crop-fn}
+ :chrome-options dcd/default-options             ;; options passed to chrome, letting you turn headless on/off etc
 ```